Kundancse24/Python-Documentation/Python.md

 ```
 * Performance: If there are many conditions, the time complexity is O(n), where n is the number of conditions.
 This means the performance degrades linearly as more conditions are added.

-* match Statement (Python 3.10+): Similar to switch-case in other languages.
+* CPU Cycle in match Statement (Python 3.10+): Similar to switch-case in other languages.
 ```
 match variable:
     case value1: